intel/virtual-storage-manager/INSTALL.md

     - Ceph public network: 192.168.124.0/24
     - Ceph cluster network: 192.168.125.0/24

-The configuration for VSM in `cluster_manifest` file should be:
+The configuration for VSM in `cluster.manifest` file should be:

     [management_addr]
     192.168.124.0/24